Register an intention to marry

 Immigration and overseas residents

-One party may lodge a notice of intended marriage if the other party is coming from overseas to live in Australia.
-We can send you a letter once you have lodged your notice.
-You can use the letter to support an application for a prospective spouse visa.

-Getting married overseas

-**copy 2**

-Immigration and overseas residents

 If one party is coming from overseas to live in Australia, we can send you a letter once you have lodged your notice.
 You can use the letter to support an application for a prospective spouse visa.

 Getting married overseas